 A 2000 study found that if people had views to natural settings, either real or images they were able to concentrate better.
-It is suggested that urban settings are too stimulating with traffic and crowds and to deal with them takes more cognitive effort than looking at a stream or forest of trees.
+It is suggested that urban settings are too stimulating with traffic and crowds.
+It takes more cognitive effort to deal with them than it does to look at a stream or forest of trees.
 The natural elements help calm us down and can reduce stress.

 However, using more natural light in schools (for example) provides a better learning environment for the students and, along with natural air, is known to help stimulate productivity.